gdbooks/LegacyOpenGL/Chapter5/own_shading.md

 ![TRI](smooth_tri.png)

-Try changing the shading model of the triangle from
+Try changing the shading model of the triangle from smooth to flat.
+Try playing around with the colors.